cell-org/intro.cell.computer/README.md

 ## Introduction

-Cell is a new NFT protocol that lets you build NFT collections with an extreme level of flexibility, simplicity, efficiency, reusability, scalability, and cross-platform portability you have never seen before.
+Cell is a new NFT protocol that lets you build NFT collections with an extreme level of flexibility, simplicity, efficiency, reusability, scalability, and cross-platform portability.

 **It achieves this by adopting a new paradigm:**